 The EO Notice and the accompanying FAQs document are not intended to describe a pharmacy operator's obligations in respect of administering injectable COVID-19 vaccines under applicable legislation, other agreements with the Province of Ontario, or policies of the Ontario College of Pharmacists (OCP).
 Pharmacy operators with questions about their legal obligations outside of the HNS Subscription Agreement should refer to the applicable legislation, other agreement, or OCP policy as appropriate.

-This EO Notice replaces the previous two (2) EO notices (Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies - Eligibility; Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies - Billing) respecting the administration of publicly funded COVID-19 vaccines in Ontario pharmacies that were effective March 6th, 2023.
+This EO Notice replaces the previous EO Notice: Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies that was effective April 6th, 2023.

 Pharmacy Eligibility